emqx/emqx-docs/en_US/getting-started/getting-started.md

 # Getting Started

-Starting from download and installation, this section will take you to quickly get started with EMQX.
+Starting from download and installation, this section will take you through quickly getting started with EMQX.

 ## Select EMQX Edition

 EMQX as a software is released in two different editions: Community and Enterprise.
 EMQ as a company offers a fully managed MQTT cloud service [EMQX Cloud](https://www.emqx.com/en/try?product=cloud) which runs EMQX Enterprise edition.
-You can customize the deployment to suit your business development plans the best and get started quickly.
+You can customize the deployment to suit your business development plans and is the best way to get started quickly.

 :::: tabs type:card